 Consider offering a bonus or an upgrade in return for answers, as this will often yield some great data and will make your customers more inclined to take part.

-You could also email a handful of your clients personally and invite them to jump on a live video stream with you, in order to gain some real time customer feedback.
-Or, you could invite them to email you back personally with their experiences of the product, so that they have a more personal approach.
+You could also email a handful of your clients personally and invite them to jump on a live video stream with you, in order to gain some real-time customer feedback to improve product quality.
+Or, you could invite them to email you back personally with their experiences of the product, so that they have a more personal experience with you.

-Selz has an amazing community of entrepreneurs with small-but-fierce businesses with a similar goal to sell online, so why not reach out to people whose work you admire and invite them to collaborate with you on a mutual critique?
+Selz has an amazing community of entrepreneurs with small-but-fierce businesses and a similar goal: to sell online.
+If you’re not already a part of the Selz community, you can try a free 14-day trial today.
+Why not reach out to people whose work you admire and invite them to collaborate with you on a mutual critique?

-You can also offer a free version of your product, perhaps to some other members of the Selz community, to invite them to give critical feedback on your product and the experience of it, in return for doing the same for them.
+You can also offer a free version of your product.
+Invite collaborators or customers to give critical feedback on your product and the experience of it, and do the same for them in return.

-You can use the feedback from your clients and community on your products to fuel your ideas for content creation too.
+You can use the feedback from your clients and community to improve product quality to fuel your ideas for content creation too.
 After all, you will be finding out answers why your customers came to you in the first place, and you can use this as a starting point for more content.

-Evolving the product does so much more than simply make a product that you’re selling better: It also opens up channels to engage with your clients and your audience; it allows you to hear from the real people who are buying from you, their wants, needs, their likes and dislikes, and it also help to inspire you for their future needs.
+Improving product quality does so much more than simply making a product that you’re selling better.
+It also opens up channels to engage with your clients and your audience, it allows you to hear from the real people who are buying from you, their wants, needs, their likes and dislikes, and it also helps to inspire you for their future needs.

 Not only that, but you are building up a great reputation for customer service by reaching out for feedback and showing that you care about what you sell.

 What’s your take?
-How do you usually refine and evolve your product so that it better meets your customers needs?
+How do you usually improve product quality so that it better meets your customers’ needs?